Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Autonomous Navigation with Optical Measurements

 \section{Autonomous Navigation with Optical Measurements}

 We first provide an overview of the horizon-based OPNAV scheme.
 We adopt the non-iterative Christian-Robinson algorithm~\cite{ChristianRobinson2016} due to its superior performance over other iterative, ellipse-fitting-based variants~\cite{Christian2016Iterative}.
-We develop a measurement covariance expression based on~\cite{ChristianRobinson2016} which accounts for attitude uncertainty in addition to the error associated with detecting the lit limb within the image.
+The original measurement covariance expression accounting for error associated with detecting the lit limb within the image~\cite{ChristianRobinson2016} is further developed to account for attitude uncertainty in addition to the error associated with detecting the lit limb within the image.
 Then, we briefly discuss the simulation environment developed in Blender in our previous work~\cite{Shimane2023oct}.
 Finally, we describe the dynamic filter employed with the OPNAV measurements for simulating autonomous navigation.